-The Emergency Management Director is responsible for coordinating with local, State, and Federal agencies in assisting the public in the recovery phase and working to provide long-term temporary housing services.
+The Emergency Management Director will be involved with coordinating local, State, and Federal agencies in assisting the public in the recovery phase and working to provide long-term temporary housing services.

-The Community Development Department, Housing Authority Division staff shall work with State and Federal agencies in meeting the housing demands of Marion County citizens, after giving first priority to clients housed under their jurisdiction.
+The Marion County Housing Authority staff shall work with State and Federal agencies in meeting the housing demands of Marion County citizens, after giving first priority to clients housed under their jurisdiction.